Best Camera Accessories for Photographers

 The Rode smartLav+ is an affordable option for a lav mic.
 There’s no remote option, and the cable is too short to plug into your camera.
 You use this lav mic by passing the audio through your phone.
 I carry a spare phone almost exclusively for using this lav mic.

 I love this Sirui tripod.
 The model number makes no sense, but the awesomeness of the tripod makes up for it.
 It folds up into a small package and extends to about chest height.
 It’s one of the most affordable carbon fiber tripods that you can get.

 The Samsung T5 SSD is an affordable way to expand your storage options.
 If you shoot lots of photos and videos, these drives are useful for extending your local hard drive space.
 If you need to edit off this drive, it’s fast enough to edit photos and videos.
 I use this drive to edit all of my videos.

 Giottos Rocket Blower

 I rarely clean my camera sensor with sensor swabs.
 Instead, I always carry a rocket blower to help remove any stray dust from my camera, lens and camera sensor.
-My rocket blower has been incredibly helpful keep my equipment clean and dust free.
+My rocket blower has been incredibly helpful to keep my equipment clean and dust free.

 A microfiber cloth comes with almost every electronic device that you buy.
 I always hold on to them because you can never have enough.
 Whenever you need one, you can never find one!
-Because of this, I try to have a few randomly stashed in camera bag pockets and pouches.
+Because of this, I try to have a few randomly stashed in camera bag pockets and tech bags.
 They are useful for removing and smudges on your lens.